Genivia/ugrep/README.md

                   The default is not to follow symbolic links.

            -s, --no-messages
-                  Silent mode.
-Nonexistent and unreadable files are ignored (i.e. their error messages are suppressed).
+                  Silent  mode: nonexistent and unreadable files are ignored, i.e. their error messages are suppressed.

            --separator=SEP
                   Use SEP as field separator between file name, line number,  col-